Mission Launch

 How It Works

-Initial launch and data collection
+Short-range launch validating basic flight, telemetry, and weather data collection

 Team of Innovators